Pantagrueliste/CavrianaCorr/README.md

 ## Release Schedule

-The project follows a phased release approach, with development and content publication spanning from late 2024 through 2026.
+The project follows a phased release approach, with development and content publication spanning from late 2024 through early 2026.

 ```mermaid
 gantt